 A: Some program announcements, including those for SBIR and STTR grants, allow, require, or forbid clinical trials.
-When applying, ensure that your project matches the FOA you are responding to.
+When applying, ensure that your project matches the NOFO you are responding to.
 Also determine whether you are actually conducting a clinical trial as defined by NIH.
 NIH’s definition sometimes differs from FDA’s definition, so human subject research may or may not qualify.
 For NIH, the definition depends on interventions and biomedical outcomes of those interventions without regard to risk.

 Q: Should I cite published research from NIH investigators in my application?

 A: Your application would be unusual if it had no citations.
 Use existing research to justify the significance of your research and establish the feasibility of your approach.